Isabelle Guyon: Neural networks

 During her years at Bell Labs, Guyon took part of numerous projects involving neural networks.
 In particular, she wrote some of the first papers on the use of neural network for handwriting recognition using the MNIST database.
 She is also a co-inventor of the siamese neural networks, a neural network architecture used to learn similarities, with applications to signature, face or object recognition.

 Machine learning for biology

 Guyon is the author of many publications at the intersection of biology (cancer research and genomics) and artificial intelligence.
 She has notably introduced the use of support-vector machines to detect cancer using genes.

 Machine learning challenges

-Through her non-profit organization Chalearn, Guyon has organized and directed challenges open to everyone in order to solve open problems in machine learning, including computer vision, neurosciences, particle physics, feature selection and automated machine learning.
+Through her non-profit organization ChaLearn, Guyon has organized and directed challenges open to everyone in order to solve open problems in machine learning, including computer vision, neurosciences, particle physics, feature selection, causality and automated machine learning.
 Most of the challenges organized by ChaLearn have resulted in publications.
 Among the most cited ones are: